Best Shrines and Temples in Kyoto, Japan

 It also should be noted that the climb to the top of the mountain is a long one.
 I wore a kimono on the day I visited Fushimi Inari, and climbing the mountain in geta (traditional Japanese shoes) was quite difficult.
 If you intend on climbing to the top, make sure to set aside plenty of time and wear good clothing.
 Even if you don’t go all the way to the top, there are several places to eat and buy souvenirs along the paths.

-Kinkakuji, also known as the Golden Pavilion, is arguable the most famous temple in Kyoto.
+Kinkakuji, also known as the Golden Pavilion, is arguably one of the most famous and best temples in Kyoto.
 It is particularly famous for being covered in gold leaf.
 It sits on the edge of a pond, which often allows you to see a stunning reflection of the temple on the water.
 The gardens around the temple are also quite beautiful.

 The path takes you around the pond, eventually leading you right up to the temple.
 Beyond the temple are beautiful gardens, which include statues you can throw money at for good luck and a teahouse.